Strategies for Reducing Peak Demand Charges in Energy Management

 Why Peak Shaving Matters

-What’s the Difference Between Peak Shaving and Load Shifting?
+What is the Difference Between Peak Shaving and Load Shifting?

 LOAD SHIFTING VS. PEAK SHAVING